-We’ve broken down a list of the best financial apps especially for newbie investors.
-Here you’ll find apps to help you with everything from budgeting to investing to saving money.
+We’ve broken down a list of the best financial apps created especially for newbie investors.
+Here, you’ll find apps to help you with everything from budgeting to investing to saving money.
 You may find your best money management style comes from using several of these services.

 Read on to find out which financial apps work best for you.

 These apps will help you get started organizing and understanding your money.
 They lay out all your accounts in one place, track your spending, and offer money advice so you can better handle your finances.

 Personal CapitalPersonal Capital is an app that offers budgeting, investing and retirement help.
 It lets you sync your bank accounts, credit cards, investments and even your mortgage.
 You can see all your debts, income and investments in one place.

 Personal Capital will help determine what your investment risk level is and will recommend an asset allocation for you.
 It also provides daily or weekly summaries of your investments for you.

 YNAB (You Need A Budget)